junedev/go-fmt-wasm/README.md

 This example uses the `go/format` package instead of compiling the `go fmt` command line tool because we don't have access to a file-system replacement out of the box in the browser which `go fmt` would need.

-[Tinygo](https://tinygo.org/) produces significantly smaller wasm files so we use that instead of the the standard Go compiler.
+[TinyGo](https://tinygo.org/) produces significantly smaller wasm files so we use that instead of the the standard Go compiler.
+Compared to the standard Go version, the size of the wasm file drops from ~3MB to ~0,5MB (uncompressed).
+The time from initial page load to when the format button can be pressed was reduced from ~1s to ~0.5s.

 ## Creating the wasm file
 - Install tinygo, see https://tinygo.org/getting-started/install/